42lan/rainfall/level1/walkthrough.md

 $16 = 0x8048584 "/bin/sh"
 ```

-By analysing binary with Ghidra, its confirmed that `run()` execute a shell.
+By analyzing binary with Ghidra, its confirmed that `run()` execute a shell.
 ```ghidra
 void run(void)
 {